Hydrofoiling: What to ask before you buy - Foil Friday: EP 19

 The second consideration in this area is, "What thickness do I want?"

-Something else to consider aside from size and surface area is the thickness of your hydrofoil wing.
+Something else to consider, aside from size and surface area, is the thickness of your hydrofoil wing.
 In general, the thicker your wing, the more lift you can generate and the slower you can go.
 It will also be more stable at low speeds.
-Effectively, you'll be able to go out in less wind or with less wave power but you'll trade off some of the top end speed.
-This is of course in relation to the size, surface area and shape.
-With the same respective size, you'll get less lift from a thinner wing that you will from a thicker one of the same size.
+Effectively, you'll be able to go out in less wind or with less wave power, but you'll trade off some of the top end speed.
+This is, of course, in relation to the size, surface area and shape.
+With the same respective size, you'll get less lift from a thinner wing than you will from a thicker one of the same size.

 The third consideration in this area is, "What curve do I want?"

-We talked about the anhedral curve in our best do it all foil video but we wanted to reiterate as this is a big consideration.
+We talked about the anhedral curve in our "Best Do-it-all Foil" video, but we wanted to reiterate that this is a big consideration.
 If you already have a foil and you're upgrading, pay attention to the curve of your wing and how it rides.
-Pay attention to the "feel" meaning how playful or how locked in the wing feels.
+Pay attention to the "feel", meaning how playful or how locked-in the wing feels.
 If you're happy with this aspect, you might want to find a new wing with a similar curve.
 If not, this is an area you'll want to change.

 When we say curve, we mean the downward slope of the wing from the center to the wingtips.
-Typically the more curved the foil, or the bigger the winglets, the more track like and locked it will become, while the flatter the wing, the more playful it will be.We like the analogy of surf fins.
-Think of a large curve or winglets as a quad fin surfboard.
-High speed, locked in feel. not as tight of turning.
-While the flatter or more mellow the curve and smaller winglets, it will be more loose and skatey.
+Typically the more curved the foil, or the bigger the winglets, the more track-like and locked it will become, while the flatter the wing, the more playful it will be.We like the analogy of surf fins.
+Think of a large curve or winglets as a quad-fin surfboard.
+High speed, locked-in feel, not as tight of turning.
+With a flatter or more mellow curve and smaller winglets, it will be more loose and skatey.

 This is where things can either get simple or complex, depending on how deep you want to go down the rabbit hole.
 Let's cover the basics first.